jbfavre/trafficserver/CONTRIBUTING.md

    **WIP** label.

 8. Make sure you run **clang-format** before making the _PR_.
-This is easiest done with e.g. "make clang-format", which works on OSX and Linux.
+This is easiest done with e.g. "make clang-format", which works on macOS and Linux.

 9. Make sure you run **autopep8** before making the _PR_.
 This is easiest done with e.g. "make autopep8".